ccverak/carloscastellanos.dev/content/posts/2017-05-07-thoghts-on-simplicity-in-software-development.md

 **Trees vs flats**

-As the product evolves always some kind of complexity is induced by new features, using the approach mentioned above, a good strategy to scale would be to split modules into smaller ones as it’s public API becomes messy. **Divide and conquer** is the answer but only if you grow horizontally building **flat structures** and no **deep structures**, creating messy dependencies goes against sanity, these two interdependency diagrams will convince you:
+As the product evolves always some kind of complexity is induced by new features, using the approach mentioned above, a good strategy to scale would be to split modules into smaller ones as it’s public API becomes messy. **Divide and conquer** is the answer but only if you grow horizontally building **flat structures** and not **deep structures**, creating messy dependencies goes against sanity, these two interdependency diagrams will convince you:

 ![](/images/simplicity-flat-packages.png)